 Vulnerabilities that this playbook addresses could be observed by the impacted agency, CISA, industry partners, or others in the related mission space.
-Most vulnerabilities will have common vulnerabilities and exposures (CVE) descriptors.
+Most vulnerabilities will have CVE descriptors.
 In other cases, agencies might encounter new vulnerabilities that do not yet have a CVE (e.g., zero-days) or vulnerabilities resulting from misconfigurations.
 Appendix D provides a companion checklist to track response activities to completion.